Last update: Apr 08, 2026

 At the Conference

 Posters are the default mode of presentation.
+Authors are required to bring their poster to the conference, we do not require uploading the poster in advance.
+Note that we do not have the capacity to print posters at the venue.
 Authors will be assigned a time and location to present their poster to IH 2026 attendees.
-Posters should be size (TBA) and include (1) the title, authors’ names, and affiliations, (2) a concise overview of the work, (3) clear illustrations of key aspects of the Short Forms, and (4) a compelling visual design.
+Posters should be size A0, in portrait orientation and include (1) the title, authors’ names, and affiliations, (2) a concise overview of the work, (3) clear illustrations of key aspects of the Short Forms, and (4) a compelling visual design.
 Posters might also include QR codes to link to online materials (e.g., scenario videos, interactive prototypes).
 At least one author must be in attendance to present the poster.
 Poster presentations will be a mix of short talks and traditional poster sessions.
 Authors invited to deliver a talk will be contacted by the chairs.

 Example Short Form types